marceloeliassantos/run-ec2/README.md

 * Before running this shell script, open the code and try to understand what it does.
 Change it as needed.
 * The userdata here is for Windows only.
 * If an error appears saying that the SubnetId does not exist, it can be for two reasons: 1- It does not really exist.
 2- You can be in the different region of the SubnetId that you specified.
 Which may be the most common mistake.
+* When choosing the option to use the password defined in userdata, wait at least 3 minutes before trying to make an RDP connection.

 To use this shell script, enter the following commands: